-Built in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among the landmarks in Southern California.
-See incredible light shows at the Oschin Planetarium, which puts to use the latest technology.
-Outside the observatory, you'll find sweeping views of the nearby area that are breathtaking during the day as well as at night.
-Exhibits and planetarium shows will fascinate visitors.
+Rendered in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among landmarks in Southern California.
+See incredible light shows at the Oschin Planetarium, which puts the latest technology through the paces.
+Outside the observatory, you are accorded sweeping views of the nearby area, which is breathtaking during the day as well as at night.
+Exhibits and planetarium shows fascinate visitors.
 Some visitors might recognize the observatory as the site where the climax of Rebel Without a Cause was filmed.
-On clear nights take advantage of the free public telescopes to see the stars up close.
+On clear nights, take advantage of the free public telescopes to see the stars up close.

 Located in beautiful Griffith Park and given to the City of Los Angeles as a gift in 1896, the Greek Theater is an outdoor concert venue you must experience while staying in L.A.
 Though it can seat more than 6,000 patrons, you may never again enjoy such a truly intimate setting for listening to one of your favorite performers.
 Surrounded by trees, the space offers outstanding acoustics.
 Whether you prefer classical music, rock, easy listening or jazz, you'll love this place.
 Ticket prices vary widely and can often be somewhat expensive.
 Depending on the time of year, you'll probably want to bring along a sweater or jacket, since you'll be seated outdoors in a city that can get a bit chilly in the evenings.
 On show nights the box office remains open for 30 minutes before the show.

 An iconic attraction in Hollywood, Universal Studios is a must-visit for anyone who enjoys the thrill and excitement of a theme park.
 With a slate of ever-changing attractions, the park is a great outing for the whole family and can easily take up an entire day.
 After the guided tour, you can wander around the park, and get something to eat at one of the numerous restaurants and cafes scattered around its sprawl.
-Later, take in various shows like WaterWorld or the Special Effects show.
+Later, take in various shows like WaterWorld or visit the Dreamworks Art Theater.
 Some other park attractions that will definitely get your adrenaline pumping include the Revenge of the Mummy Ride, various rides at the Wizarding World of Harry Potter, and the acclaimed King Kong 360-3D virtual ride.

 Los Angeles Science Fantasy Society is a science fiction members-only club, that has its own set of laws.
 The club was originally founded in 1934 by Hugo Gernsback, and is today led by Forrest J. Ackerman, a legendary science fiction spokesperson.
 The club hosts two prestigious science fiction and fantasy conventions, namely, Loscon and Westercon.
 Meetings at this society primarily feature guest lectures and auctions of science fiction items.
 There is also a weekly forum called Neverending panel, that holds discussions on science fiction story plots and listens to fan suggestions.
 There are also regular events hosted, that invite scientists and science fiction writers, and there are also exhibitions held displaying a slew of sci-fi artwork.